Gary Russell Jr.: Russell Jr. vs. Magsayo

 On March 8, 2021, the WBC announced that Russell Jr. had come to terms for a mandatory title defense against the former WBC super bantamweight champion, and #1 ranked featherweight contender, Rey Vargas.
 Vargas was later forced to withdraw from the fight, as he suffered a leg fracture.
 On September 21, 2021, the WBC instead ordered Russell Jr. to make his sixth title defense against the #2 ranked featherweight contender and mandatory title challenger Mark Magsayo.
 The title bout was scheduled as the main event of a Showtime broadcast card, which took place at the Borgata in Atlantic City, New Jersey on January 22, 2022.
 Russell Jr. had trouble making weight on the first weigh-in, coming in at 126.5 pounds (.5 over the championship limit), although he was able to successfully make weight on the second weigh-in an hour later.
 He nonetheless entered the bout as the favorite to retain, with most odds-makers having him a -380 favorite.
 Russell Jr. lost the title by majority decision.
 Two judges scored the fight 115–113 for Magsayo, while the third judge scored the fight as an even 114–114 draw.
 Russell Jr. threw far fewer strikes compared to his previous fights, and was out-landed 150 to 69 in total punches and 140 to 58 in power punches.
 He blamed an undisclosed right arm injury for his decreased volume, saying "I refused to put this fight back, and I fought with one arm".

+Post-championship

+Russell Jr. is scheduled to face Hugo Castaneda in a lightweight bout at MGM Grand Garden Arena in Las Vegas on July 19, 2025.